Brad Pitt Is All Smiles at Post-Split Charity Rock Event Appearance

 "Had an amazing night performing for #RockforEB with @theofficialsting & #bradpitt," Cornell wrote on Instagram.

 Zach Galifianakis hosted the ROCK4EB! event, which was sponsored by jeweler Alex and Ani and benefited the Epidermolysis Bullosa Medical Research Foundation.
+Pitt, who is on the group's board of directors, and other celebs posed for pics with children being treated for the rare skin disease.

-Sting's wife Trudie Syler and a slew of other celebs, including Heidi Klum, Courteney Cox, Garrett Hedlund, Kaley Cuoco, Elizabeth Olsen, Cindy Crawford and husband Rande Gerber and Scott Foley and wife Marika Dominczyk, Aaron Taylor-Johnson and wife Sam Taylor Johnson, Ed O'Neil, Charlie Hunnam, Rami Malek, Ian Ziering and Kim Basingeralso attended.
+Sting's wife Trudie Syler and stars such as Heidi Klum, Courteney Cox, Garrett Hedlund, Kaley Cuoco, Elizabeth Olsen, Cindy Crawford and husband Rande Gerber and Scott Foley and wife Marika Dominczyk, Aaron Taylor-Johnson and wife Sam Taylor Johnson, Ed O'Neil, Charlie Hunnam, Rami Malek, Ian Ziering and Kim Basingerwere among the guests.

 Jolie and Pitt began a custody battle over their six kids after she filed for divorce.
 The two currently have a voluntary temporary agreement in place.
 She has physical custody of the children while he has supervised visitation rights.